 Abstract

-The network approach has proved to shade light on the structure and stability of complex marine ecosystems.
-In recent years, such approach was succesfully applied to the study of polar ecosystems, improving our knowledge on how they might respond to ongoing environmental changes.
-The Weddell Sea, particularly the high continental shelf area (74-78ºS), is one of the most studied areas outside the Antarctic Peninsula in the Southern Ocean.
-However, few researches have considered the known complexity of the Weddell Sea.
-Understanding and projecting impacts of change in this ecosystem requires a framework considering the full complexity of it.
-Here we focus on the trophic interactions that underpin ecosystem structure and stability.
-We analysed the Weddell Sea food web, composed by 490 species and 16041 predator-prey interactions, which is the highest-resolved Antarctic food web constructed so far.
-The objective of our work was threefold: 1) estimate the strength for each interaction in the food web, 2) characterise the species considering weighted and unweighted properties, and 3) analyse the species’ role in the stability of the food web.
+Network approaches can shed light on the structure and stability of complex marine communities.
+In recent years, such approaches have been successfully applied to study polar ecosystems, improving our knowledge on how they might respond to ongoing environmental changes.
+The Weddell Sea is one of the most studied marine ecosystems outside the Antarctic Peninsula in the Southern Ocean.
+Yet, few studies consider the known complexity of the Weddell Sea food web which in its current form comprises 490 species and 16041 predator-prey interactions.
+Here we analyzed the Weddell Sea food web, focusing on trophic interactions that underpin ecosystem structure and stability.
+We estimated the strength for each interaction in the food web, characterized species position in the food web using unweighted and weighted properties, and analysed species’ roles with respect to in the stability of the food web.
 On the one hand, we found that the distribution of the interaction strength at the food web level is asymmetric, where weak interactions are prevalent.
 Including such information as a (weighted) property for species we detected a positive relationship between species mean interaction strength and two unweighted properties, trophic level and the total number of interactions.
 We also found that only few species are key in terms of food web stability, presenting particular weighted and unweighted properties.
 In the same analysis we have integrated food web and species information, enabling a more complete assessment of the ecosystem structure and function, likely highlighting the ecological processes at play in the Weddell Sea.
 We consider that our results provide new insights important for the development of effective policies and management strategies, particularly given the ongoing initiative to implement a Marine Protected Area (MPA) in the Weddell Sea.

 Introduction